LIMITATIONS TO SERVICES:

 - Individuals who need more intensive or extensive treatment than can be provided at UCS (e.g. multiple weekly appointments, uninterrupted long-term care, and/or frequent between session supports).

 - Individuals with a history of longstanding, seriously maladaptive interpersonal behaviors that result in severe relationship problems which hinder effective work in session or disrupt the learning environment for other students.

-- Individuals with a recent history of suicide attempts, severe self-injury or multiple psychiatric hospitalizations.
+- Individuals with a recent history of suicide attempts, severe self-injury/suicidal gestures, or multiple psychiatric hospitalizations.

 - Individuals with significant or chronic disordered eating symptoms which require intensive outpatient or residential treatment and whose symptoms pose medical danger.